St. Louis Hail Damage Roof Repair

 Rapidly growing area west of the Missouri River with heavy hail exposure.
 Many first-time hail claim homeowners.

-We spend more time walking homeowners through the insurance process here: damage documentation, claim scope, adjuster meetings.
-Builder-grade original shingles often don't survive significant hail events, so replacement is the most common outcome.
+We spend more time helping homeowners understand roof documentation here: damage photos, repair scope, and material details.
+Builder-grade original shingles often don't survive significant hail events, so replacement is a common outcome.

 Kirkwood, Webster Groves, Glendale, Oakland